Flamborough

 Flamborough is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 4 mi north-east of Bridlington town centre on the prominent coastal feature of Flamborough Head.

 The most prominent man-made feature of the area is Flamborough Head Lighthouse.
 The headland extends into the North Sea by approximately 6 mi.
 To the north, the chalk cliffs stand at up to 400 ft high.
 For information about its founding, see Thorgils Skarthi.

 According to the 2011 UK Census, Flamborough parish had a population of 2,161, an increase on the 2001 UK Census figure of 2,121.

 The name Flamborough probably derives from the Old Norse personal name Flenn and the Old English burh meaning 'fortification'.
 Alternatively, the first element could be derived from the Old Norse fleinn meaning arrow, perhaps used in a topographical sense.
 Tradition holds that the village was founded by Fleyn (or Kormak), the brother of Skarthi (the founder of Scarborough).

-The church of St Oswald stands in the village and was designated a Grade II* listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
+St Oswald's Church, Flamborough stands in the village and was designated a Grade II* listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 The village centre contains a number of shops and public houses.
 The Royal Dog and Duck is at Dog and Duck Square.

 In the village are the fragmentary remains of Flamborough Castle, a medieval fortified manor house.